merill/merill.github.io/_posts/2024-09-09-property-does-not-exist- as-declared-property.md

 So let's break down the fix.

-The key difference is the `/microsoft.graph.user` at the end of the query.
-This tells the Graph API to filter the members by the `extensionAttribute15` property of the `microsoft.graph.user` object.
+The key difference is the `/microsoft.graph.user` at the end of url path.
+This tells Graph API to only return members that are of type `user` and then filter by the `extensionAttribute15` property of the `microsoft.graph.user` object.

 Why did the original query fail?